 Reduced Brain Oxidative Damage

-Oxidative stress and damage takes place when increased amounts of reactive oxygen species (ROS) are produced in the body and the antioxidant systems can’t properly deactivate them.
+Oxidative stress and damage take place when increased amounts of reactive oxygen species (ROS) are produced in the body and the antioxidant systems can’t properly deactivate them.

 The production of reactive oxygen species along with oxidative damage can be prevented by exercise, maintaining low body fat, increased intake of wholesome antioxidant and micronutrient-dense foods, reducing the intake of polyunsaturated fats and by following intermittent fasting, which has been shown to improve cognition by significantly reducing the amount of oxidative damage and stress within the brain of animals and humans.